 All scanning/printing is paid for in advance through your printing account.
 In order to add money to this account you can use the Online ePayments System or the Central Printing Credit Top-up Stations (Payment Kiosks).
-A Payment Kiosk is available in the ttp://www.itservices.manchester.ac.uk/students/printing/payment/

-Arthur Lewis G.05 Computer Cluster for purchasing printing credits.
+A Payment Kiosk is available in the Arthur Lewis G.05 Computer Cluster for purchasing printing credits.
 Printers are normally available in all computer clusters.
 For more information visit: